 A wonderful and Classic South African Milk Tart

 Melktert originated from the Dutch settlers who arrived in Cape Town, South Africa, in the 1600s.
-Melktert is Afrikaans for milk tart and is a dessert which has a sweet pastry crust and a creamy custard filling made from eggs, flour, milk, and sugar.
+Melktert is Afrikaans for milk tart and is a dessert that has a sweet pastry crust and a creamy custard filling made from eggs, flour, milk, and sugar.

 Biscuit base Ingredients: